Index /

 Alex Lafaki

-Alex is a design lead with over thirteen years of experience based out of the UK and I think you could take away a few things from his project case studies.
+Alex is a design lead with over thirteen years of experience based out of the UK, and I think you could take away a few things from his project case studies.

-\*\Contact page: \\*Yep you guessed it, a link to contact Alex.
+Yep, a link to contact Alex.
 Fin.

 Score: 8.3/10